skeeto/elfeed/README.md

 called when you do a capture.)

 List of available keywords, when link is stored from an Elfeed search:
 - `type`        : Type of Org-mode link
 - `link`        : Org-mode link to this search, also available with %a, %A, %l and %L
 - `description` : The search filter

 List of available keywords, when link is stored from an Elfeed entry:
 - `type`                    : Type of Org-mode link
 - `link`                    : Org-mode link to this entry, also available with %a, %A, %l and %L
 - `title`                   : Feed entry title
 - `description`             : Feed entry description, same as title
 - `external-link`           : Feed entry external link
 - `date`                    : Date time of the feed entry publication, in full ISO 8601 format
+- `date-timestamp`          : Date time of the feed entry publication, in Org-mode active timestamp format
+- `date-inactive-timestamp` : Date time of the feed entry publication, in Org-mode inactive timestamp format
 - `authors`                 : List of feed entry authors names, joint by a comma
 - `tags`                    : List of feed entry tags, in Org-mode tags format
 - `content`                 : Content of the feed entry
 - `feed-title`              : Title of the feed
 - `feed-external-link`      : Feed external link
 - `feed-authors`            : List of feed authors names, joint by a comma

 If `content` type is HTML, it is automatically embedded into an Org-mode HTML quote.